 Exercises

-1. Make a list of all your employees and define their CPA, taking into account their current assignments.
+1. Make a list of all employees working for you and determine their WSP, taking into account their actual tasks.

 Surname